1TeaL/Shigaraki/README.md

 	- Updated to seekers of the storm!
  	- I had attempted to make all for one be a skill slot but that requires a bit of changes so it may come in a later update.
 Otherwise working on a rework of the current system so that Shigaraki can access all stolen quirks he has.
   	- My aim is to bring Shigaraki to his Prime so he'll change his look as well.
 Stay Tuned!
+  	- One more thing, no new skills have been added at this point!

 - Next update(s)
     - Reworking All for One system